 - Difficulty: Relatively easy (Tasmania Parks Grade 2 or Grade 3 if taking the river circuit)

-The Apley Gorge circuit begins at the end of the National Park car park, where you will also find an information sign with details for the hike.
+You'll begin the circuit from the National Park car park (location pinned above), where you will also find an information sign with details for the hike.
 Follow on through the gates and continue on for signs pointing to the Apsley Gorge waterhole.

 This first section is very easy and involves a short, pleasant walk through the dry forest toward the waterhole.